mayuropensource/PuffinBASIC/README.md

 1. Interpreter language: BASIC is an interpreted language and hence a good choice for implementing this interpreter.
 1. Learning antlr4: I was learning antlr4 and BASIC was the perfect language to try because of its simple instruction set.
-1. Resurrect BASIC: I wanted to write games with modern graphics in BASIC that work on all platforms.
+1. Resurrect BASIC: Implementations such as GWBASIC don't work on most modern platforms.
+PuffinBASIC works everywhere Java works.
 1. Improve BASIC: I wanted to add modern graphics, better data types, etc.

 ## Version